Yazwh0/BitMagic.Legacy/README.md

 The compiler understands normal 6502 notation, and any line that doesn't start with a '.' will be considered to be 6502 asm.
 This can include expressions when dealing with literal values in asm.
 A semicolon can be used for comments.

+There is a VSC add-in for basic syntax highlighting included in the code.
+You'll need to pack it and import it manually.

 ### Verbs

 The following verbs are understood by the compiler: